-CSC applicants from the College of Science and Engineering are asked to send their completed CSC Application to the relevant School where they intend to undertake their PhD:
+CSC applicants from the College of Science and Engineering are asked to send their completed CSC Application to the relevant participating School where they intend to undertake their PhD:

 College staff will submit to the Director of Scholarships and Student Funding by Friday 26 February 2016: